aeharding/sevenhills/src/become-a-licensed-skydiver.md

 ## Take your first jump

 It seems like a lot - but don't worry!
-We will walk you through each jump, starting at #1, at your own pace.
-If you're interested in becoming a licensed skydiver and are interested in your first solo skydive, check out the first jump page [here](../instructor-aided-deployment).
+We will walk you through each jump, starting at #1, __at your own pace__.
+If you're interested in becoming a licensed skydiver and are interested in your first solo skydive, check out the first jump page [here](../instructor-assisted-deployment).
 You can also call us with any questions at (608) 244 - 5252.

 ## Beyond the A-license